 The remaining four submodules are based on ELM.
-The autotrophic respiration model computes the growth and maintenance respiration components and is controlled by four parameters, the leaf C:N, the fine root carbon to nitrogen ratio (froot C:N), the base rate of maintenance respiration (br mr), and temperature sensitivity for maintenance respiration (q10 mr).
-The allocation model partitions carbon to several vegetation carbon pools following those in ELM: leaves, fine roots, live stem, dead stem, live coarse roots and dead coarse roots.
-In the allocation model, we only consider one parameter, the fine root to leaf allocation ratio (froot leaf).
+The autotrophic respiration model computes the growth and maintenance respiration components and is controlled by four parameters, the leaf C: N, the ratio of fine root carbon to nitrogen (froot C:N), the base rate of maintenance respiration (br\mr), and temperature sensitivity for maintenance respiration (q10\mr).
+The allocation model partitions carbon to several vegetation carbon pools following those in ELM: leaves, fine roots, live stem, dead stem, live coarse roots, and dead coarse roots.
+In the allocation model, we only consider one parameter, the ratio of fine root to leaf allocation (froot leaf).
 The deciduous phenology model is used to predict the timing of budbreak and senescence.
-It considers two parameters, the critical day length to initiate autumn senescence (crit dayl) and the number of accumulated growing degree days needed to initiate spring leaf-out (crit onset gdd).
-The last submodel is a decomposition model that simulates heterotrophic respiration and the decomposition of litter into soil organic matter using the converging trophic cascade framework as in the CLM4.5 (Oleson et al., 2013).
+It considers two parameters, the critical day length to initiate autumn senescence (crit\dayl) and the number of accumulated growing degree days needed to initiate spring leafout (crit\onset\gdd).
+The last submodel is a decomposition model that simulates heterotrophic respiration and the decomposition of litter into soil organic matter using the converging trophic cascade framework as in the CLM4.5 (Oleson and Lawrence, 2013).
 Because this study focuses on plant carbon uptake, no uncertain parameters are considered in the decomposition model.
-In sELM, nutrient feedbacks are not represented explicitly, however a constant nitrogen limitation factor is included to downregulate photosynthetic uptake.
+In sELM, nutrient feedbacks are not represented explicitly; however, a constant nitrogen limitation factor is included to downregulate photosynthetic uptake.

-The sELM can simulate several carbon state and flux variables as shown in Figure 1 with green shapes.
+The sELM can simulate several carbon state and flux variables, as shown in Fig. 1 with green shapes.
 GPP, which represents the total plant carbon uptake, is considered in this study.
-Here we use sELM to predict annual GPP in deciduous forest systems in the eastern region of the United States for 30 years between 1981-2010.
-The carbon state variables are spun up to steady state by cycling the GSWP3 input meteorology (Kim et al., 2017) from 1981-2010 for 5 cycles, and the 6th cycle is used as the output for our surrogate modeling study.
-The region of interest covers 1422 land grid cells (locations) as shown in Figure 2.
-Given 30 outputs at each location (annual values over 30 years), a total of 42660 GPP variables are simulated.
-The model uses one plant functional type and the phenological drivers such as air temperature, solar radiation, vapor pressure deficit, and CO2 concentration are used as boundary conditions.
-One regional sELM run takes about 24 hours on a single processor, which although much faster than ELM is still computationally too expensive to be directly used in model-data integration studies.
-To improve the computational efficiency in generating the sELM simulation samples to develop the surrogate model, we use high performance computing to perform an ensemble of 2000 sELM model simulations in parallel.
-The 2000 parameter input samples are randomly drawn from the parameter space defined in Figure 3.
+Here we use sELM to predict annual GPP in deciduous forest systems in the eastern region of the United States for 30 years between 1981 and 2010.
+The carbon state variables are spun up to steady state by cycling the GSWP3 input meteorology (Kim, 2017) from 1981-2010 for five cycles, and the sixth cycle is used as the output for our surrogate modeling study.
+The region of interest covers 1422 land grid cells (locations) as shown in Fig. 2.
+Given 30 outputs at each location (annual values over 30 years), a total of 42 660 GPP variables are simulated.
+The model uses one plant functional type, and phenological drivers such as air temperature, solar radiation, vapor pressure deficit, and CO2 concentration are used as boundary conditions.
+One regional sELM run takes about 24 h on a single processor, which is much faster than ELM but still computationally too expensive to be directly used in model-data integration studies.
+To improve the computational efficiency of generating the sELM simulation samples to develop the surrogate model, we use high-performance computing to perform an ensemble of 2000 sELM model simulations in parallel.
+The 2000 parameter input samples are randomly drawn from the parameter space defined in Fig. 3.
 The numerical ranges of these parameters are designed to reflect their average values and broad uncertainties associated with the temperate deciduous forest plant functional type.
-The output samples are sELM simulated GPPs at the 1422 locations for 30 years.
-In the surrogate modeling, part of the 2000 input-output samples are used for developing the surrogate and part of them are used to evaluate the surrogate accuracy, as discussed in section 3.
+The output samples are sELMsimulated GPPs at the 1422 locations for 30 years.
+In the surrogate modeling, some of the 2000 input-output samples are used for developing the surrogate and some of them are used to evaluate the surrogate accuracy, as discussed in Sect.
+3.